nasa/cumulus/docs/deployment/config_descriptions.md

 ## prefix

-This value will prefix CloudFormation-created IAM resources and permissions. **This value must match the stackName used in the [app](deployment/deployment-readme#configure-and-deploy-the-cumulus-stack) deployment or the deployment will not work correctly.**
+This value will prefix CloudFormation-created IAM resources and permissions. **The `stackName` used in the [app](deployment/deployment-readme#configure-and-deploy-the-cumulus-stack) deployment must start with this prefix or the deployment will not work correctly.**

 ## stackName